SPECIAL UNIFORM SITUATIONS

 (1) NWU Type II wear is authorized for commuting and all normal tasks and associated stops (e.g. stops at child care, gas stations, off-base shopping, banking, DMV, and dining) before, during, and after the workday.
-Since NWUs are not a liberty uniform, consumption of alcohol while off-base in NWUs is not permitted.
+NWUs are not a liberty uniform.
+After normal working hours, NWU wear is not permitted while conducting official business, when business attire is appropriate and participating in social events.
+Consumption of alcohol in NWUs off base is not permitted.
+Consumption of alcohol in NWUs on base is authorized as promulgated by regional commanders.
 Per Article 1201.2, the area of Regional Commander may further restrict policy within their geographic limits.

 (2) The NWU Type II is authorized for wear at all locations with the exception of inside the Pentagon building (Metro, public transportation, and slug lines are authorized) and the National Mall area bounded by Capitol Hill and surrounding Senate and House Staff offices, the White House and Executive Office Building, State Department and all monuments and memorials.
 Wear on CONUS commercial travel is authorized only on military and government contracted flights between military airfield installations (e.g. NAS Oceana to NAS Fallon).
 The NWU’s are not authorized for wear during commercial travel (e.g. airlines, railways, or bus).
 However, wear on commuter transportation (e.g. MetroRail, MetroBus, commuter bus, VRE, ferries) is authorized.